devartgr/joomla-devart-widgets/README.md

 DevArt shall not be liable for data loss, downtime, rendering issues, cache conflicts, production failures, or issues resulting from use or misuse of this software.

-Always test on staging environments before production deployment and maintain proper backups.
+Always test on staging before production deployment and maintain proper backups.

 ---